actions-marketplace-validations/Itzbenz_deploy-to-pterodactyl/README.md

 # Deploy to Pterodactyl

-Build from GitHub push and deploy to Pterodactyl server
+Build from GitHub, push and deploy to Pterodactyl server

 ## Usage